Alabama General Contractors

 Alabama Commercial General Contractor NASCLA

 Any contract over $50,000 in Alabama requires an Alabama contractor's license.
 This license will allow the builder to bid on, build, or modify any type of structure in Alabama except for residential structures.
-This exam will also serve as your trades exam for Alabama, Arkansas, Arizona, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina, Tennessee, Utah, Virginia, U.S. Virgin Islands, West Virginia.
+This exam will also serve as your trades exam for Alabama, Arkansas, Arizona, Florida, Georgia, Louisiana, Mississippi, Nevada, North Carolina, Oregon, South Carolina, Tennessee, Utah, Virginia, U.S. Virgin Islands, West Virginia.
 Of those states listed, only Alabama, South Carolina, and Tennessee require a separate license for residential construction.

 Alabama Under Four Stories Contractor